KxSystems/kdbai-samples/NVIDIA_accelerated_RAG/README.md

-# KX NVIDIA MULTIMODAL RAG
+# KX NVIDIA Accelerated RAG

 For step-by-step setup instructions, scroll down to the **Setup** section.